SlimeKnights/slimeknights.github.io/docs/roadmap/index.md

 ### Slots in crafted modifiers

-* Crafted modifiers will now store slots instea of just modifier ID and level.
+* Crafted modifiers will now store slots instead of just modifier ID and level.
 * Will be stored as a list based on the order they were applied.
   * For example, luck will be stored as "ability, 1; slotless, 2".
   * A modifier that alternates ability than upgrade would be stored as "ability, 1; upgrade, 1; ability, 1".
 Order is important.